v2fly/v2fly-github-io/docs/en_US/config/dns.md

 >`servers`: \[string | [ServerObject](#serverobject) \]

-A list of DNS servers, supports two types: DNS address (string format) and [ServerObject](#serverobject).
+A list of DNS servers, supporting two types: DNS address (string format) and [ServerObject](#serverobject).
 When its value is a DNS IP address, such as `"8.8.8.8"`, V2Ray will use port 53 of this address for DNS query.

 When the value is `"localhost"`, it means the machine's preset DNS configuration is used.
 When the value is in the form of `"https://host:port/dns-query"`, such as `"https://dns.google/dns-query"`, V2Ray will use `DNS over HTTPS` (RFC8484, short for DOH) to query.
 Some service providers have certificates of IP aliases, then you can write IP format directly, such as `https://1.1.1.1/dns-query`.
 You can also use non-standard ports and paths, such as `"https://a.b.c.d:8443/my-dns-query"` (4.22.0+).

-When the value is in the form of `"https+local://host:port/dns-query"`, such as `"https+local://dns.google/dns-query"`, V2Ray will use `DOH local mode` for query, that is, DOH requests will not go through Routing/Outbound and other components, but directly request externally to reduce time-consuming.
-Generally suitable for use on server side.
+When the value is in the form of `"https+local://host:port/dns-query"`, such as `"https+local://dns.google/dns-query"`, V2Ray will use `DOH local mode` for queries, that is, DOH requests will not go through Routing/Outbound and other components, but directly request externally to improve timing.
+Generally suitable for use on the server side.
 Non-standard ports and paths can also be used.
 (4.22.0+)

 :::tip
 When using `localhost`, the DNS request of this machine is not controlled by V2Ray, and additional configuration is needed to make DNS request forwarded by V2Ray.